DALL-M: Context-Aware Clinical Data Augmentation with LLMs: DALL-M: Data Augmentation with LLMs

 \subsection{Phase III: Context-Aware Feature Augmentation}

-The overarching goals of this phase are twofold: (1) to identify and generate new clinical features and (2) to assign values to these newly identified features.
-Leveraging the ACK corpus developed in {\bf Phase II}, this phase extracts novel clinical features from the accumulated corpus.
-Recognizing these features directly from textual data poses significant challenges, even with advanced techniques such as named entity recognition.
-To navigate these complexities, we employ LLMs equipped with few-shot learning capabilities to discern clinical features, identifying $m$ distinct features extracted from the {\bf Phase II} documents.
+The primary objectives of this phase are twofold: (1) to identify and generate new clinically relevant features and (2) to assign meaningful values to these newly identified features.
+This process builds on the Augmented Clinical Knowledge corpus developed in Phase II, extracting novel clinical features that are contextually aligned with the patient’s condition.
+Extracting such features from unstructured textual data presents challenges, even with advanced techniques like named entity recognition, as medical text often includes nuanced and domain-specific terminology that is difficult to capture in its entirety.

-However, merely identifying relevant clinical features is insufficient for augmenting a clinical dataset.
-Generating values for these features is equally crucial to ensure their applicability and utility.
-To this end, we revisit the RAG approach, formulating prompts that incorporate four pivotal sources of information: (1) prior contextual knowledge derived from the ACK in {\bf Phase II}; (2) the newly identified features; (3) the domain knowledge database established in {\bf Phase~I}; and (4) the patient's radiology report alongside demographic details.
-Consequently, our prompts returned a list of features and corresponding values, which were integrated into our original dataset, culminating in enriched and augmented context-aware datasets.
-The overall structure of our prompt is presented in Supplementary material (Figure~S1).
+To address these challenges, we leverage LLMs equipped with few-shot learning capabilities, allowing them to identify relevant features even with minimal labelled examples.
+The LLM can discern $n$ distinct features by examining the documents generated in Phase II, each feature representing a clinically important aspect of the patient’s condition.
+These features are not merely repetitions of existing variables but represent new data dimensions that provide deeper insights into the patient’s health status.

+However, the mere identification of relevant clinical features is insufficient for a comprehensive augmentation of the clinical dataset.
+Each feature must be populated with corresponding values to ensure its practical utility.
+To achieve this, we revisit the RAG framework, crafting prompts that utilize multiple critical sources of information:

+\begin{enumerate} \item \textbf{Prior contextual knowledge} derived from the ACK corpus in Phase II provides a comprehensive understanding of the patient’s condition.

+\item \textbf{Newly identified clinical features}, ensuring that the values generated directly relate to the novel attributes extracted in this phase.

+\item \textbf{The domain knowledge database established in Phase I} serves as a reference for validated medical information related to the lesion and patient.